dhurlburtusa/shortcuts/ai/ai-notes.md

 Example: A retailer may use K-means clustering to decide who to give promotions by clustering their customers into loyal customers, regular customers, and low-priced customers.
 Then promotions are given to regular customers in hopes to turning them into loyal customers.

+#### Regression Analysis

+A supervised ML algorithm that looks at the relation between predictors (aka, input variables, independent variables, or regressors) and the outcome.
+Takes the training data and labeling the correct output.
+Then using the labeled data with the test data.

+Makes a prediction and sees how close it is to the outcome.
+This is repeated until the system makes the most accurate prediction.

+Used by businesses to predict future customer behavior.

+Note: This analysis is more about predicting than about learning.

 ## Artificial Neural Network

 AI system that mimics the structure of the human brain.